 Section 1.
-Employees shall begin to accrue bargaining unit seniority as of their date of hire with IUP or most recent date of hire into a classification included within this bargaining unit, whichever is earlier.
-However, those employees who were previously employed by Intermediate Unit 18 will be given additional seniority credit for the time spent as an employee of Intermediate Unit 18 between July 1, 1976 up to and including June 30, 1978.
+Employees shall begin to accrue bargaining unit seniority as of their most recent date of hire into a classification included within this bargaining unit.

 Section 2.
 Whenever the Employer determines that a furlough is necessary, the Employer will identify by class title the number of positions to be abolished at each institution.
-The Employer will then identify for furlough the employee(s) in the designated class title at the designated institution with the least amount of classification seniority, provided the remaining employees have the necessary qualifications, training and ability to teach the remaining courses or perform the remaining duties.
+The Employer will then identify for furlough the employee(s) in the designated class title at the designated institution with the least amount of bargaining unit seniority, provided the remaining employees have the necessary qualifications, training and ability to teach the remaining courses or perform the remaining duties.

-Employees subject to furlough may bump the employee whose duties and responsibilities the furloughed employee is qualified and/or trained to perform and who possesses the least amount of classification seniority in the same classification at the Department of Corrections institution within the same seniority unit (see Appendix J).
+Employees subject to furlough may bump the employee whose duties and responsibilities the furloughed employee is qualified and/or trained to perform and who possesses the least amount of bargaining unit seniority in the same classification at the Department of Corrections institution within the same seniority unit (see Appendix J).
 The least senior employee will then be furloughed, provided the remaining employees have the necessary qualifications, training and ability to teach the remaining courses or perform the remaining duties.

-- Section 3.
+Section 3. a.
 The Employer shall establish a recall list by class title in the inverse order of furlough.
 Employees on such a recall list shall have rights to a position in the classification from which they were furloughed for a period of three years from the date of furlough provided they have the necessary qualifications, training and ability.
 If an employee refuses an offer of recall, the employee shall forfeit all recall rights provided for in this Subsection except for those situations where an employee has a contractual arrangement with a school district which requires notice before terminating employment.
-In such case, the employee shall not forfeit recall rights if the employee is unable to accept recall due to the contractual arrangement. - b.
+In such case, the employee shall not forfeit recall rights if the employee is unable to accept recall due to the contractual arrangement.

+b.
 In addition, if an employee is furloughed, the Employer will attempt to place the employee in a budgeted, available uncommitted vacancy in the classification from which the employee was furloughed provided the employee has the necessary qualifications, training and ability.
 Such placement rights shall be to any correctional institution which utilizes employees covered by this Agreement and shall apply for a period of six months from the date of furlough.
 Employees will be offered placement in one vacant position.
 If an employee declines the offer of placement, the employee's rights under this Subsection shall cease.
-The furloughed employee shall retain recall rights as provided for in Subsection a. above. - Section 4.
-In making shift and work schedule assignments for Corrections Activities Specialists, preference shall be granted on a seniority basis unless the Employer feels it is necessary to assign otherwise in order to protect the efficiency of the operation. - Section 5.
+The furloughed employee shall retain recall rights as provided for in Subsection a. above.

+Section 4.
+In making shift and work schedule assignments for Corrections Activities Specialists, preference shall be granted on a seniority basis unless the Employer feels it is necessary to assign otherwise in order to protect the efficiency of the operation.

+Section 5.
 In making shift/schedule or work assignments for education positions, preference shall be granted to bidding employees on a seniority basis within the posting institution, unless the senior bidding employee does not meet the minimum civil service specifications for the position or has had an overall unsatisfactory evaluation in the last 12 months.
 Employees must indicate their desire to bid within five working days of the posting.
 In the event that no members of the education staff indicate a desire to change the shift/schedule or work assignment, the least senior employee qualified for the position shall be assigned to the shift/schedule or work assignment, unless the least senior employee is qualified for multiple positions, in which case, the employee will not be moved out of the classification the employee currently holds.